 - Assume people can change - You need to give the person a chance to change.
 If you knew someone had a concern to share with you, you’d most likely encourage them.
 The majority of people suffer in silence because we don’t believe the other person has the ability or motivation to change.

 - Determine what you really want - When we feel frustrated or upset about a situation we tend to become defensive and irrational.
 Before you enter the conversation, take a step back and think about what you want to get out of the conversation.
 What do you really want for yourself, the other person and the relationship?

 - Approach as a friend, not a foe- Before entering the conversation make sure you’re clear about your positive intentions.
 Often when we decide to raise an issue, it can be seen as an ambush.
 Explain your motives in a positive way and stress your desire to reach a mutual solution.

-- Stick to the facts - When we hold on to our concerns, we over-think our problems.
+- Stick to what actually happened, not how you interpreted it - When we hold on to our concerns, we over-think our problems.
 This can cause a downward spiral of negative thoughts, for example: “management thinks I’m incompetent at completing tasks on my own”.
-Before you have a crucial conversation you need to separate facts from stories (stories are judgements, conclusions, and attributions that we make from the facts).
+Before you have a discussion about the issue you need to step back and assess what has really happened and then think about the context you've wrapped around those observations.

 - Agree a plan of action – If you’ve managed to speak up and clear the air, it’s important to agree what happens next.
 If you don’t, you’ll see the same behaviour resurface very quickly.
 What will you and the other person do differently moving forward to make sure that doesn’t happen?